toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-Expedia-QuickConnect-Avail-&-Rates-API/03-guides.md

 ## Guidelines
 Due to the high volume of hotels updating their rates and availability information on Expedia through an XML interface, Expedia QuickConnect enforces the following:

 - Expedia does not support connection to the QuickConnect Service directly via IP Address, as this address is subject to change without notice.
 If the EQC partner generally prefers IP Addresses for communication performance reasons, it may consider implementing an address caching strategy to reduce DNS lookups for the URLs.
+Additionally, if partner whitelists outbound connections, it must do so using a URL pattern rather than an IP range, as Expedia cannot guarantee a specific IP range / subnet.

 ### Mapping property room and rate plan codes to Expedia IDs
 To use Expedia QuickConnect, the EQC partner must develop and maintain a mapping between its property’s room and rate codes and Expedia’s equivalent room type and rate plan IDs.
 For example, a rate code SUM08001 in the hotel system maps to a unique rate plan ID 1093294 in Expedia system.
 This mapping is crucial for sending updates, because the EQC partner must specify this Expedia ID in its XML messages instead of the property’s equivalent code.